 Get up and go!
 You’ll never regret it when you’re done and feeling the effects of those neurons in your brain firing off.
 Even moderate exercise is beneficial for your mental and physical health.

-This includes whole foods such as fruits, vegetables, and teas.
-Antioxidants lower inflammation in the body, fight off dangerous free radicals, and reduce oxidative stress in the body and brain.
-Some of the most powerful antioxidants are called carotenoids.
-Basically a fancy word for nutrients, carotenoids are plant-based pigments that exist in leafy greens like spinach, kale, and broccoli.
-To learn more about carotenoids, click here.
-Consuming antioxidants through food is one way to obtain them, but you may also need to fortify your diet with supplements.
+Antioxidants lower inflammation in the body, fight off dangerous free radicals, and reduce oxidative stress in the brain.
+Some of the most powerful antioxidants are called carotenoids (Lutein, Zeaxanthin and Meso-Zeaxanthin).
+Basically a fancy word for nutrients, carotenoids are plant-based pigments that exist in leafy green vegetables like spinach, kale, broccoli, and peppers.
+Studies have shown these nutrients to have memory-enhancing effects when taken daily, as well as an impact on cognitive function.
+Consuming antioxidants through your diet is one way to obtain them, but you may also try fortifying your diet with supplements.

 Overall, you can very easily and quickly increase your memory by living a healthy lifestyle.
 Eating whole foods, getting enough exercise and sleep, and adding a supplement are things you can start today to improve your memory and brain health over the long term.
-To read more about lifestyle changes to improve your memory, click here.
+Click through to read more about lifestyle changes to reduce your risk of dementia.